 For the purposes of this analysis, small cruise ships include those with 30 to 199 passengers per vessel; mid-sized cruise ships includes those with 200 to 1,299 passengers per vessel.
 Wrangell currently has no large cruise ship visitations, those with at least 1,300 passengers per vessel.

-In 2019 more than 21,000 passengers visited Wrangell.
-This represents a 44% increase in total arriving passengers from 2018.
+In 2019 more than 21,500 passengers visited Wrangell.
+This represents a 45% increase in total arriving passengers from 2018.
+In 2020, a total of 21,486 cruise ship passengers had been expected.